temporalio/documentation/docs/cli/index.md

    2 "MyWorkflow"
 ```

-To see the full range of Workflow-related commands, run `temporal workflow` or visit [CLI ▶️ workflow](/cli/workflow).
+To see the full range of Workflow-related commands, run `temporal workflow` or see the [Temporal CLI workflow command reference](/cli/workflow).

-For a full list of available commands, run `temporal` or visit [Available commands](#available-commands).
+For a full list of available commands, run `temporal` or see [Available commands](#available-commands).

 ## Environments